 Modules at Level 2 are generally survey modules seeking to convey a sense of the principal events, trends and developments in a particular country or region over a fairly long time span.

 • Nineteenth-Century Ireland

 • The American South, 1619-1865

 Taught modules at Level 3 are more specialised, offering the opportunity to study a short period or a particular theme or problem in detail, working from documents as well as secondary sources.

-In addition, Single and (if they choose) Joint Honours students at Level 3 complete a double module dissertation based on an individually assigned research topic chosen in consultation with a supervisor.
+In addition, Joint Honours students at Level 3 may choose to complete a double module dissertation based on an individually assigned research topic chosen in consultation with a supervisor.

 Year 1 modules